-The Receiver's Function Switch should be set to RS-232 Config (see page 44).
-Before executing RS-232 commands across a network you must install the KE Matrix Manager software on a computer and ensure that it is online.
+The Receiver's Function Switch should be set to RS-232 Config (see page 47).
+Before executing RS-232 commands across a network you must install the KVM over IP Matrix Manager on a computer and ensure that it is online.
 For the Slim Version of KE Series (KE8900ST/8900SR/9900ST).
 Please make sure the RS-232 Serial Port is not connected before executing commands.